bashiroglu/learning-react-withColt/Notes/Notes section 17.md

 - #### ComponentDidUpdate

 ComponentDidUpdate is one of React's built is functions, React call it after renders which were called because of state is changed.
 This is good place to optimise our components.
+In this function we have access PrevProps and PrevState by using them in function respectively.

 - #### ComponentWillUnmount

 ComponentWillUnmount is one of React's built is functions, React call it just after component get distroyed.
 It is unuseful to setState here because React won't call Redner after it.